-- This one is actually a little odd, because the game makes numerous references to events that happened at the end of their social links, implying they were canonicalnote .
-For example: Yu'snote win quote against Yosuke (verses mode only) alludes to the fistfight they had at the end of the "Magician" social link.
-Even more confusingly, Persona 4: Dancing All Night has Yu using his default Persona, Izanagi, for most of the game, then switching to its ultimate evolved Izanagi-no-Okami for the final boss for no reason other than the fact it's cooler.
+- This one is actually a little odd, because the game makes numerous references to events that happened at the end of their Social Links, implying they were canonical. note For example, Yu's note win quote against Yosuke (Versus Mode only) alludes to the fistfight they had at the end of the Magician Social Link.
+Even more confusingly, Persona 4: Dancing All Night has Yu using his default Persona, Izanagi, for most of the game, then switching to its ultimate evolution Izanagi-no-Okami for the final boss for no reason other than the fact it's cooler.
 Presumably the rest of the team's Personas operate under the same principle?
-In addition, Teddie's social link is a mandatory one and his Ultimate Persona is not optional.
+In addition, Teddie's Social Link is a mandatory one and his Ultimate Persona is not optional.

 - Despite Persona 4 having four different endings, the game renders all but the True Ending non-canon.

-- The Protagonists in Persona 3 & Persona 4 are able to date a number of different girls over the course of the game; Arena makes no explicit reference to any of the possible pairings, but does hint at Naoto's romantic Social Link.
+- The protagonists in Persona 3 and Persona 4 are able to date a number of different girls over the course of the game; Arena makes no explicit reference to any of the possible pairings, but does hint at Naoto's romantic Social Link.